srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 ### 1. Background

-- These terms and conditions (the **“Terms and Conditions”**) govern the access to and use of the Sourceful website, platform, products, and other services provided by Sourceful (collectively, the “Services”), between the End User and Scrful AB (“Sourceful”).
+- These terms and conditions (the **“Terms and Conditions”**) govern the access to and use of the Sourceful website, platform, products, and other services provided by Sourceful (collectively, the “Services”), between the End User and Sourceful Labs AB.

 - The Services provides a blockchain-based service for management, measurement and distribution related to solar energy.